lzw19951010/Giligili/README.md

-giligili: an online video website\nJust for term project:D
+giligili: an online video website
+Just for term project:D